byTheInK/cuur/README.md

 ```bash
 cargo rpm build
 ```
 You can find the package in the `target/release/rpmbuild/RPMS/x86_64` directory.
-To install we can use the command below.
+To install you can use the command below.

 ```bash
 cd target/release/rpmbuild/RPMS/x86_64